 If you do a quick internet search you will find that there are a plethora of workouts ranging from simple to insanely complex and difficult that can be performed by using suspension trainers.
 For your convenience, we have included a suspension workout.

 Suspension training also helps to strengthen tendons and joints by incorporating the stabilizer muscles, which will ultimately lead to an increase in strength and stability.

 The short and simple answer is yes.
 Like any workout, when done correctly while also incorporating proper nutrition, suspension training will lead amazing results.
 In 2016 an Article in International Journal of Research and Exercise Physiology, conducted a study on The Acute and Chronic Health Benefits of TRX Suspension Training in Healthy Adults found that, “TRX improved muscular fitness and positively modified several major CVD (cardiovascular disease) risk factors including reductions in waist circumference, body fat, and both systolic and diastolic blood pressure.

-Another study was conducted on the effects of TRX lower body workouts and their roll in reducing fall risk in health adults over the age of 68.
+Another study was conducted on the effects of TRX lower body workouts and their role in reducing fall risk in healthy adults over the age of 68.
 The research found that both of male and female participants had improved balance confidence and scored better in improved gait, dynamic balance, and fear of falling.
 If you are new to suspension training as always first and foremost consult your physician prior to starting any form of exercise routine.
-We also recommend starting off slowly with until you gain enough core strength to add more complexity to your routine and if possible try to enlist the help of a qualified personal trainer.
+We also recommend starting off slowly until you gain enough core strength to add more complexity to your routine and if possible try to enlist the help of a qualified personal trainer.